thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 * [Symbols][symbols]
 * LabelValues:
   * Calculated from all [LabelsIndicesTable][labels-indices-table], that each points to [LabelIndex][label-index] entry.
-  * Used for matching against request selectors.
+  * Used for matching against request selectors and LabelValues/LabelNames calls.
 * [Postings Offsets][postings-offsets]

 There are few problems with this approach: